ryantaylor-cu/remote-access/_episodes/03-background.md

 Sometimes if a job is going to take a long time to execute, we would like to run this job in the background.
 This allows us to have our job execute but still lets us have full control over our shell.

 To run a job in the background, simply add an `&` to the end of the command line before executing it.
-For example:
+For example, we can run out `run_simulation` program for 5 seconds in the background as follows:

 ~~~
-$ sleep 5 &
+$ ./run_simulation -t 5 &
 ~~~
 {: .bash}
 ~~~